awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 # Managing AWS Accounts in Amazon GuardDuty<a name="guardduty_accounts"></a>

 You can invite other accounts to enable GuardDuty and become associated with your AWS account\.
 If your invitations are accepted, your account is designated as the **master** GuardDuty account, and the associated accounts become your **member** accounts\.
 You can then view and manage their GuardDuty findings on their behalf\.
-In GuardDuty, a master account can have up to 100 member accounts\.
+In GuardDuty, a master account \(per region\) can have up to 1000 member accounts\.

 **Important**
 An AWS account cannot be a GuardDuty master and member account at the same time\.
 An AWS account can accept only one membership invitation\.
 Accepting a membership invitation is optional\.